 Meet the Board

-If you have questions or need assistance applying, please contact the Executive Director Leah Velasco at (253) 582-1253 ext.
+If you have questions or need assistance applying, please contact the Executive Director Faith Brown at faithb@cfisouth.org or (253) 582-1253 ext.
 101.

 board pic-Kim.jpg